Steam distillation and cold pressing

 No chemical solvents

 In no instance is the use of chemical solvents permitted for products labeled as pure essential oils, nor are any chemical additives permitted to enhance (adulterate) the oils.

-All of NOW’s Essential Oils are produced utilizing only steam distillation or cold pressing with no additional ingredients.
+Most NOW® essential oils are produced utilizing steam distillation or cold pressing with no additional ingredients.
 We also sell a few essential oil blends, which are clearly labeled as diluted with additional oils.